glowiep/leaflet-map-template/README.md

 6. Give this repo a ⭐ (This step is entirely optional of course, but if you do - you are a very nice person :D)

 ## 🏆 Goals
 - The purpose of this repository is so that the initial setup for a Leaflet map is quick and easy.
+(My goal was to be able to quickly set up a Leaflet web map repo with the setup I had used in previous projects)
 - Explore various Leaflet map options and variations in different branches.
 - This is great for any beginners that want to explore the use of JavaScript Leaflet library.